 It’s been an eventful year for Miva, the pioneering ecommerce platform.
 Its longtime president became C.E.O. and the company raised $18 million of private equity, which is the first such investment in Miva’s 20-year history.

 Rick Wilson is the former president who is now C.E.O.
 And he joined me to discuss Miva, independent ecommerce, and the impact of Amazon.
+Our entire audio conversation, and a transcript of it, edited and condensed for clarity, is below.

 Practical Ecommerce: Please bring us up to date on Miva.